youngmijin/PracticeML/README.md

 ## Training

-GEFairHedge(), from Line 95 to Line 152 and
+GEFairHedge(), from Line 89 to Line 146 and

-the code block  from  Line 207 to Line 270 for training LogisticRegression for a base classifier of GEFairHedge( )
+the code block  from  Line 198 to Line 204 for training LogisticRegression for a base classifier of GEFairHedge( )

 ## Evaluation

-From Line 339 to Line 345.
+From Line 333 to Line 339 and
+ApplyToTestSet( ) (from Line 149 to Line 159).

-Use Line 221 - Line 230 to change the values of a, c, gamma.
+Use Line 215 - Line 224 to change the values of a, c, gamma.
-Use Line 232 and Line 233 to change the values of nu and lambda_max
+Use Line 226 and Line 227 to change the values of nu and lambda_max

 # Pre-trained models
 No pre-trained model.